 It’s fair to say 2020 wasn’t the year most of us were expecting, and it’s not over yet.
 It’s been a very long 2020.

-As well as the culmination of the self-inflicted BoJo/Brexit/Trump insanities that meant UK and US were distracted from what really needed attention in the world at large (Chinese Uyghurs anyone?)
+As well as the culmination of the self-inflicted BoJo/Brexit/Trump insanities that meant UK and US were distracted from what really needed attention in the world at large (Chinese Uyghurs anyone?
+Climate Change solved?)
 Covid took over any remaining attention-spans we had left.

 The effect was compounded for me personally, because towards the end of 2019, after a decade of mostly home working – visiting colleagues and clients in person as and when necessary – I’d just committed myself to near-full-time working at offices ~120 miles from home.
 Back to a previous life on the road and mostly in hotels a couple of nights a week.
 The particular job was (is) complicated enough in scale and complexity of partners and stakeholders, that the switch to enforced total homeworking has been a hammer blow.

 Mostly home working as-and-when is a flexibility.
 Enforced total home working is a millstone to progressing shared understandings of a novel approach to information architectures for digital transformation – to use the jargon of my current day-job.
 Remote working works well with people with whom you have significant shared understanding and trust, but not when you’re still trying to get on the same page under complex work pressures.
 That requires human dialogue and contact beyond the formal transactions.

 Anyway, this isn’t about me and my day job, it’s about the relevance of information & communication architectures to the full context, humanity and our ecosystem.
 The information environment and decisions made by us and for us about Brexit, Trump, Covid etc. Decisions which are themselves reflected in everyday life and day-job choices.
 Follow-the-science & official advice vs fake-news & conspiracy-theories at its most stark.